ejj28/syne/README.md

 # syne
- An overly ambitious music player/manager project
+ A music manager and player